AnOnyme77/RemoteExecutor/README.md

 The aim of this project is to allow programs and commands execution on multiple computers at a time

+## Needed material and software
+* Python installed
+* A Unix based system (Linux or mac) : this constraint will be removed in a later version

 ## Launching
 To execute and test this code :
 ```